SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Booking_Manager/Booking_Manager_user_interface/Booking_Manager_Config_tab.md

 - **Restore Settings**: Use this option to restore settings **from the same DMS**.
 The button opens a pop-up window where you can select a file to restore.
 The setting *DMA IDs to Store Reservations* or *Hosting DMA IDs to Orchestrate Reservation* is included in the restored settings.

-- **Full Configuration Export**: Exports the full configuration of the Booking Manager to the *Skyline Booking Manager* > *Full Configurations* documents folder.
+- **Full Configuration Export**: Exports the full configuration of the Booking Manager and all associated SRM components (service definitions, custom scripts, functions, etc.) to the *Skyline Booking Manager* > *Full Configurations* documents folder.
 The result of the export will be displayed in a pop-up window<!--  RN 33452 -->.